ajamjoom/cs182_ner/README.md

     python hmm_viterbi_model.py (#training points)

 	i.e. Ôpython hmm_viterbi_model.py 20000Õ to run with 20000 data points
-	use an int no larger than 600000
+	use an int no larger than 600000, and no smaller than 20000

 File = ner_algo.py